PaperMC/website/README.md

 To learn more about technologies used in this project, take a look at the following resources:

-- [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
+- [Astro Documentation](https://docs.astro.build/en/getting-started/) - learn about Astro features and API.
-- [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.
-- [Tailwind CSS Documentation](https://tailwindcss.com/plus/ui-blocks/documentation) - learn about Tailwind CSS utilities.
+- [Tailwind CSS Documentation](https://tailwindui.com/documentation) - learn about Tailwind CSS utilities.